prometheus/jmx_exporter/RELEASING.md

 7. Deploys `collector` module to Maven Central
 8. Assembles release artifacts in `RELEASE/` directory:
    - Copies javaagent, isolator_javaagent, and standalone jars
+   - Copies the CycloneDX SBOM for javaagent, isolator_javaagent, and standalone
+   - Adds each release artifact's hashes to its SBOM `metadata.component.hashes` entry
-   - Signs each jar with GPG
+   - Signs each jar and SBOM with GPG
    - Generates SHA256 checksums
 9. Commits release on release branch
 10. Creates annotated tag: `{VERSION}`